idris-lang/Idris2/docs/source/backends/backend-cookbook.rst

 The Foreign construction contains a list of Strings which are the snippets defined by the programmer, the type of the arguments and the return type of the foreign function.
 The custom back-end should generate a wrapper function.
-More on this on the 'How to do do FFI' section.
+More on this on the :ref:`FFI section<How to implement the Foreign Function Interface?>`

 A top-level **error** definition represents holes in Idris programs, uses of ``idris_crash``, or unreachable branches in a case tree.